Vipul-Pinto/CipherTool/README.md

 8. For mobile users, the "Encrypt" and "Decrypt" buttons will be displayed side by side, ensuring a smooth experience on small screens as well.

+## Try It Online
+You can try out the Cipher Tool online at https://ciphettool.onrender.com/.

 ## Folder Structure

 - `app.py`: The Flask application script containing the main logic and routes.
 - `tools.py`: Presumably contains the encryption and decryption functions.
 - `templates/`: Directory containing the HTML templates.
- - `responsive.html`: The main HTML template for the Cipher Tool.
+ - `index.html`: The main HTML template for the Cipher Tool.
 - `static/`: Directory for static assets (CSS, JS, etc.) if required.

 ## Technologies Used